Israel Postal Company: Improper function complaints

-Public complaints over improper function of the Israel Postal Company have accumulated over the years.
+Public complaints over the improper functioning of the Israel Postal Company have accumulated over the years.
 Such complaints were still on the rise during the last decade - in July 2015 the State Comptroller of Israel issued a report, stating that the highest rate of rightful complaints he received were issue against the Postal Company.
 70% of complaints were found justified.
 As of 2019, the dissatisfaction of the public from the company's function seems to only be increasing - with State Comptroller of Israel issuing another harsh report - mentioning: "In recent years, the number of complaints filed with the Office has increased.
 The Israel Postal Company is the audited body against which the highest percentage of justified complaints were filed: 74.2% in 2017, whereas the overall percentage of justified complaints for that year stood at 32.2%.
 It appears that this trend continued into 2018."